 The University's official refund schedule provides support and consistency to the University's academic add/drop policy.
 Effective with the introduction of multi-term registration and wait listing, beginning with the Fall 2012 semester, a 100% refund will be granted ONLY through the first week of class for regular Fall and Spring semesters.
 Refunds for dropped or withdrawn classes during week two will be prorated at 75%.
 Refunds during week three are prorated at 50% and during week four are prorated at 25%.
 Exceptions to this published refund policy will not be considered.
 The refund schedule for the individual Summer sessions is prorated based on the session length.
 Click here for the full refund schedule.
 Students enrolled in alternatively scheduled classes (ALT) should note that the refund schedule for each ALT class is pro-rated individually based on the length of the individual course.
 It is critical that students finalize their academic schedule during the 100% refund period.

-Students who officially withdraw from courses may be eligible for a percentage refund of tuition and certain fees only during the first four weeks of a term.
+Students who officially withdraw from courses may be eligible for a percentage refund of tuition and certain fees only during the first four weeks of the Fall and Spring terms.
 Students can withdraw from their courses on-line through CampusNet during the period assigned for the specific course.
 Please note that the University’s withdrawal period is much longer than the University's refund period.
 Students who withdraw from a class after the official refund period is concluded are not eligible for a refund.
 Also, be aware of the hours of availability of CampusNet routine maintenance is conducted from Saturday at 6pm to Sunday morning at 10am.
 Failing to attend class will not relieve you of your financial obligation to the university, even if you have not yet paid your full tuition bill.
 Completing your withdrawal in accordance with the refund schedule below may eliminate or reduce your financial obligation to the University.

 Students are strongly encouraged to prepare for upcoming expenses and not rely on current semester refunds to meet other financial obligations.
 Changes to your academic schedule may impact your anticipated amount of aid and therefore adjust your refund amount.